 DISSOLVING THE DEAD PERSON IDENTIFICATION

 Once we have revealed the truth, we may continue with balancing our relationships with aborted children, brothers or sisters, and other family members.
-This usually requires professional assistance, but any attempt to solve these kinds of problems is still better than none.
+This usually requires professional assistance, but any attempt to solve these problems is still better than none.
 The aborted child (brother, sister…) must be accepted, appreciated, and allowed to take their appropriate position in the family.
-Then the sharing of blessings may follow, and in the case of DPI, such a process is extremely important.
-Every child comes into a certain family carrying special grace and blessings for the entire family and also particular gifts for each member individually.
-The aborted child is not some kind of demon, chasing and accusing other family members for what they have done.
+Then, the sharing of blessings may follow, and in the case of DPI, such a process is extremely important.
+Every child comes into a particular family carrying special grace and blessings for the entire family and specific gifts for each member individually.
+The aborted child is not some demon chasing and accusing other family members of what they have done.
 It only wishes to be accepted as a part of the family and to communicate with its members, expressing love and blessings.
-Once all these processes have been settled, and the soul of the aborted child has taken its position, it very often assumes the additional role of a family guide or protector.
-Existing free of material limitation, with a perspective much wider than ours, these souls become a true blessing for the whole family, guiding us towards unconditional love and creative self-realization.
+Once all these processes have been settled and the soul of the aborted child has taken its position, it very often assumes the additional role of a family guide or protector.
+Existing free of material limitation, with a perspective much more comprehensive than ours, these souls become a true blessing for the whole family, guiding us towards unconditional love and creative self-realization.

-The last phase consists of creating a plan and program of positive activity which we can occasionally perform in honor of the aborted child, brother, or sister.
-This can be any constructive activity we can think of – a lecture or an article on the consequences of abortion, a donation to a humanitarian institution, some kind of spiritual work, or a creative project, but also a change in our behavior and letting go of some personal weakness, overcoming a vice or systematic work on developing some positive personal quality.
+The last phase consists of creating a plan and program of positive activity that we can occasionally perform in honor of the aborted child, brother, or sister.
+This can be any constructive activity we can think of – a lecture or an article on the consequences of abortion, a donation to a humanitarian institution, some spiritual work, or a creative project, but also a change in our behavior and letting go of some personal weakness, overcoming a vice or systematic work on developing some positive, unique quality.
 This activity can later become a source of great fulfillment.
-And finally, the proper handling of the consequences of abortion may turn into an extraordinarily strong spiritual experience for the person who works on their resolution.
-A former problem now turns into a deep blessing and one of the most significant spiritual lessons ever learned in our whole life.
+And finally, the proper handling of the consequences of abortion may turn into a powerful spiritual experience for the person who works on their resolution.
+A former problem has now turned into a profound blessing and one of the most significant spiritual lessons ever learned in our whole life.
 So, now that we know how to deal with them, it is a matter of personal choice, not “destiny,” whether we will resolve the consequences of abortions or let them continue to block our happiness.
-The process usually doesn’t take more than a couple of hours of work and can even be done in just one session.
-Most people cannot, in their wildest dreams, imagine that some of their huge problems could be dissolved in such a short period of time and so they continue to suffer.
+The process usually doesn’t take more than a couple of hours of work and can be done in just one session.
+Most people cannot, in their wildest dreams, imagine that some of their huge problems could be dissolved in such a short period, and so they continue to suffer.
 But with new times and new knowledge, even hardcore suffering has an alternative.
 We choose to continue or end it for good.
 And since the methodology exists, intelligent people will use it.

 © Tomislav Budak, December 2005